PreSales & Sales Career Coaching

 An AE's day is a mix of customer meetings, negotiations, and collaboration with internal teams.
 Here's an overview of what a typical day might look like:

-- Pipeline management: AEs are responsible for managing their sales pipeline and ensuring leads are moving through the sales cycle efficiently.
+• Pipeline management: AEs are responsible for managing their sales pipeline and making sure leads move through the sales cycle efficiently.
 This involves tracking deals, updating the CRM, and following up with prospects and customers.

 AE Compensation